xi-xiaoran/Meta-Policy-Controller/README.md

-# 🚀 Dynamic Evidence Control: Meta-Policy Learning for Adaptive Uncertainty Calibration
+# 🚀 Bi-level Meta-Policy Control for Dynamic Uncertainty Calibration in Evidential Deep Learning

 📄 Link to the paper: [Paper Address](#)